novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 `train` method runs `trainEpoch` multiple times, which is equal to `epochs` parameter.
 Every training epoch returns new weights list, which is used again for the next epoch.
 This loop may run, for example, 100 times.
-Also, we collect a list of average loss values and print a metric value.
+Also, we collect a list of average loss values and print a user metric value.
 We have set `accuracy` metric as per code earlier.

 ```scala
 def train(x: Tensor[T], y: Tensor[T], epochs: Int): Model[T] =